When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 We started our hike early in the morning.
-After parking our Defender in the shade of a big oak, we backed our bags.
+After parking our Defender in the shade of a big oak, we packed our bags.
 We did a slightly unusual thing by packing a big rucksack with all the camping items and dinner, plus a smaller backpack with water, lunch and our jackets.
-As this is a out-and-back hike and our intended overnight stop was near the the sneeuberg hut, which is 400 m up from the start, we could leave the big rucksack there.
+As this is an out-and-back hike and our intended overnight stop was near the Sneeuberg hut, which is 400 m up from the start, we could leave the big rucksack there.

 The path continues along the hut and crosses the nearby stream, the only source of water on this hike.
 Shortly you turn left and climb over a small saddle.
-The views from the saddle are breath-taking, beautiful rock formations and stunning views with in the far distance the Maltese Cross.
+The views from the saddle are breathtaking, with beautiful rock formations and the Maltese Cross in the far distance.

-From the saddle it is approximately two kilometers to the turnoff for Sneeuberg.
+From the saddle, it is approximately two kilometres to the turnoff for Sneeuberg.
 Look out for a small path to the right and a quite obvious cairn.
-From here the path goes up to the ridge which Sneeuberg is part of.
-After gaining 400 m of elevation, you can finally see to the other side to Citrusdal.
+From here the path goes up to the ridge that Sneeuberg is part of.
+After gaining 400 m of elevation, you can finally see the other side, over to Citrusdal.

 Scrambles on Sneeuberg

 The next part of the hike is much more difficult than the first part and involves a lot of scrambling.
 We had a short break and left our backpack below a big boulder for the second stage of this hike.
 There are a number of ways to the top and we didn’t go exactly the same way down.
 Look out for cairns and faint paths.